kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     // Fields may vary in applicability based on the protocol and implementation support.
     //
     // NOTE: ApplicationAttributes are only meaningful when `enforcementLevel` is set to
-    // APPLICATION.
-Implementations MUST ignore or reject these fields if used at NETWORK level.
+    // Application.
+Implementations MUST ignore or reject these fields if used at Network level.

     // +optional
     ApplicationAttributes *AuthorizationApplicationAttributes `json:"applicationAttributes,omitempty"`